NethermindEth/Forta-Agents/Benqi-Agents/Large-Grant/README.md

 This agent detects large QI grants by monitoring `QiGranted` event logs in the Comptroller contract.

+The way a grant is classified as large can be modified in the `config.ts` file.

 ## Supported Chains

 - Avalanche